Can All Dogs Swim? How to Teach a Dog to Swim?

 4. Offer Support:

-As your dog becomes more comfortable, provide gentle support by placing your hands under their belly or using a buoyancy aid like a life jacket.
+As your dog becomes accustomed to shallow water, provide gentle support by placing your hands under his belly or using a buoyancy aid such as a life jacket.
 This gives them confidence in the water.

 5. Positive Reinforcement: